MicrosoftDocs/azure-docs/articles/role-based-access-control/tutorial-custom-role-cli.md

 ## Create a custom role

-The easiest way to create a custom role is to start with a built-in role, edit it, and then create a new role.
+The easiest way to create a custom role is to start with a JSON template, add your changes, and then create a new role.

 1. Review the list of operations for the [Microsoft.Support resource provider](resource-provider-operations.md#microsoftsupport).